 The smallest hummingbird, and indeed the smallest bird in the world, is the Bee Hummingbird (pictured) at 5cm in length, so named because it is scarcely bigger than a bee.
 The largest hummingbird is the Giant Hummingbird at 21.5cm in length.
 The Vervain Hummingbird lays claim to the world’s smallest bird egg, just 1cm long and weighing a mere 0.3g.

-Despite being so small, collectively they are huge (not in a Transformer kind of way) being the second largest family of birds, containing over 350 species (there are over 400 species of tyrant flycatcher).
+Despite being so small, collectively they are huge (not in a Transformer kind of way) being the second largest family of birds, containing some 350 species (there are over 400 species of tyrant flycatcher).

 Most hummingbird species do not migrate, but some do, and not on the back of geese as some myths say.
-The Rufous Hummingbird, for example, migrates a staggering 3,000 miles from its nesting grounds in Alaska and Canada to Mexico for their holidays in the spring, and then back again in the fall.
+The Rufous Hummingbird, for example, migrates a staggering 3,000 miles from its nesting grounds in Alaska and Canada to Mexico for its holidays in the spring, and then back again in the fall.
 The Ruby-Throated Hummingbird flies 500 miles nonstop across the Gulf of Mexico for its migration, taking them around 20 hours.
 Huge feats for such tiny birds!

 As you might guess from their Spanish and Portuguese nicknames of Beijaflor (“Flower-Kisser”) and Pica/Chupaflor (“Flower-Knibbler/Sucker”), they are predominantly nectarivorous, meaning they eat the sugar-rich nectar produced by flowering plants, but they do eat small soft bugs and spiders for protein.